Do innerspring coil mattresses amplify EMFs?

-The unsubstantiated hypothesis is related to innerspring coils bound and connected with a long spiral wire.
-If you’re still concerned about this, then you might choose a latex mattress or a mattress with individually wrapped or pocketed coils.
+Of course, science is always evolving and continues to unfold.
+If you’re still concerned, keep in mind that the mattress EMF hypothesis is related to innerspring coils bound and connected with a long spiral wire.
+You might choose a latex mattress or a mattress with individually wrapped or pocketed coils.
 Pocketed coils are individually wrapped in fabric and not connected with wire.
 They are also more comfortable than innersprings.

 Naturepedic has repeatedly tested their innersprings in various specific locations with EMFs.
 The tests were taken immediately above an innerspring mattress and then repeated in the exact location but with the mattress removed.
 In all cases, the EMF field did not change.
 They could find no discernible difference between what’s immediately surrounding an innerspring bed versus further away (except that EMFs increased further away when closer to an electrical source)